divelez69/generative-art-nft-with-restrictions/README.md

 ### Background:

 While exploring resources, I stumbled upon an impressive Python codebase authored by Rounak Banik (rounakbanik).
-This codebase was used to generate over 3000 collection NFTs known as the [Pepiyans (AKA TheCarlos)](https://x.com/pepeiyans?s=20).
+This codebase was used to generate over 3000 collection NFTs known as the [Pepeiyans (AKA TheCarlos)](https://x.com/pepeiyans?s=20).
 The NFT images in this collection were crafted from 219 base traits spread across 8 categories, resulting in an astonishing number of possible avatars—over a billion!

 However, I discovered that manipulating rarity weights using data arrays wasn’t enjoyable or efficient.
 Moreover, the original version lacked a crucial feature: preventing unwanted trait combinations.
 As a consequence, the resulting avatar images were chaotic, disorganized, and frankly unappealing.
 Driven by this realization, I set out to enhance the original code, and here’s what I came up with: